opf/openproject/README.md

 ## Credits

-This plugin uses some of Neil Hainsworth' [Free Social Icons](http://www.neilorangepeel.com/free-social-icons/).
+This plugin uses some of [Social Icons](https://github.com/yukoff/social-icons).